Sudden Infant Death Syndrome (SIDS)

 Researchers don't know the exact cause of SIDS.
 Studies have shown that some babies who die from SIDS have the following:

-- Odd brain functioning.
+- Problems with brain functioning.
 Some babies have problems with the part of the brain that helps control breathing and waking during sleep.
 Babies born with problems in other parts of the brain or body may also be more likely to die from SIDS.

 - Differences in genes.
 Some genes and the environment may work together to increase the risk for SIDS.

-- Odd heart functioning.
+- Problems with heart functioning.
 Some studies found a link between heart function and SIDS.

 - Infection.
 Some babies who die from SIDS have respiratory infections before death.
 SIDS happens more often during the colder months, when respiratory illnesses are more common.